The Stormlight Archive: Audiobooks

-Unabridged audiobook versions of the first four books were released by Macmillan Audio and read by narrator team Kate Reading and Michael Kramer.
-The Way of Kings was released in August 2010, Words of Radiance in March 2014, Oathbringer in November 2017, and Rhythm of War in November 2020.
+Unabridged audiobook versions of the first five books, read by narrator team Kate Reading and Michael Kramer, were released by Macmillan Audio.
+The Way of Kings was released in August 2010, Words of Radiance in March 2014, Oathbringer in November 2017, Rhythm of War in November 2020, and Wind and Truth in December 2024.
+The novella Edgedancer, narrated by Kate Reading and published by Recorded Books, was released in October 2022.
+The novella Dawnshard, narrated by Kate Reading and Michael Kramer and published by Recorded Books, was released in August 2022.

-GraphicAudio published a five-part version of The Way of Kings from March to July 2016, a five-part version of Words of Radiance from September 2016 to January 2017, a six-part version of Oathbringer from April to September 2018, and a six-part version of Rhythm of War beginning December 2020 with the 6th installment scheduled for release December 2021.
+GraphicAudio has published a dramatized adaptation of every Stormlight Archive novel and novella to date.
+Their five-part version of The Way of Kings was released between March 2016 and July 2016; a five-part version of Words of Radiance from September 2016 to January 2017; a six-part version of Oathbringer from April 2018 to September 2018; a six-part version of Rhythm of War from December 2020 to December 2021; and a five-part version of Wind and Truth starting in June 2025 and finishing with part five in March 2026.
 GraphicAudio also published a version of the Stormlight Archive novella Edgedancer in December 2018.
+Uniquely, the Dawnshard novella was released on 26 November 2024 in both stereo audio (available for purchase on GraphicAudio's web store) and in Dolby Atmos format, available exclusively from Audible.

-Films
+Films / TV series

 In October 2016, the rights to the entire Cosmere universe were licensed by DMG Entertainment which was working on an adaptation of The Way of Kings.
 Patrick Melton and Marcus Dunstan were hired as screenwriters.
 DMG founder Dan Mintz was to produce the film, with Sanderson and Joshua Bilmes serving as executive producers.
 In 2016, DMG also intended on simultaneously adapting the first book in Sanderson's Mistborn series.

-As of December 2020, all rights except those to The Stormlight Archive have reverted to Sanderson.
+In January 2026, it was announced that Apple TV had secured the rights for Sanderson's entire Cosmere universe, and that The Stormlight Archive in particular would be adapted as a TV series.

 Video games

 A VR game, The Way of Kings: Escape the Shattered Plains, developed by Arcturus VR, was released on March 2, 2018.

-A popular mod for the grand strategy game Crusader Kings III based in the world of Roshar and named after the first book, The Way of Kings, was published in 2020.
+A popular mod for the grand strategy game Crusader Kings III, based in the world of Roshar and named after the first book, was published in 2020.

 Board game

-A stand-alone expansion to the board game Call To Adventure based on the series was released in 2020.
+A stand-alone expansion to the board game Call to Adventure, based on the series, was released in 2020.

 Tabletop roleplaying game

-The Cosmere Roleplaying Game, a Tabletop roleplaying game (TTRPG) based on the Cosmere universe was released in 2025.
+The Cosmere Roleplaying Game, a tabletop roleplaying game based on the Cosmere universe, was released in 2025.
 It raised more than $15 million on Kickstarter, making it the RPG with the highest funding on the platform at the time.